Chapter 4

 Umthi stood still, then moved with practiced precision.

-Raised the bowed stick horizontal and laid the tiny spear across the handle so that it rested against his clenched hand.
+Adjusted the bowed stick to a horizontal plane and laid the tiny spear across the handle so that it rested against his clenched hand.

 Deftly moved his fingers in a way to attach the butt end of the tiny spear to the string and drew his hand and the tiny spear back, increasing the curve of the bowed stick to a half circle.